osteele/hackingthelibrary.org/src/pages/posts/5-lint.md

 title: Linting Your Code
 author: Oliver
 date: 2018-02-08 09:00:00
 description: A linter is a code quality tool that examines your source against style guides, and looks for patterns associated with maintenance issues and outright bugs.
+This post applies a linter to Bear-as-a-Service, Twilio → MQTT Gateway, Skillz, and the course website itself.
 thumbnail: ./img/Lint_770f5b_228401.jpg
 thumbnail_source_url: https://funnyjunk.com/funny_pictures/146095/Lint/
 ---